 In accordance with Article 11.1 of the Regulations of the Company's Board of Directors, the Company's individual and consolidated financial statements are previously certified regarding their completeness and accuracy by the Company's Chief Financial Officer, with the approval of the Chairman.
-In this regard, the individual and consolidated financial statements for financial year 2017, prepared by the Board of Directors on 26 February 2018, were previously certified by Mr. Francisco López Peña, current CEO of the Company, who at that time held the position of Chief Financial Officer of the Group.
+In this regard, the individual and consolidated financial statements for financial year 2018, prepared by the Board of Directors on 28 February 2019, were certified by Mr. Miguel Escrig Meliá, who at that time held the position of Chief Financial Officer of the Group.